mateuszmarchewka/coffee-sales-dashboard/README.md

 # coffee-sales-dashboard
 Coffee sales portfolio project - gathering and transforming the data, analysing and visualizing it by creating a dashboard in Excel

+The coffee_data_dashboard file is the finished project and the coffee_data_raw is raw data that we started working with, so you can compare what I have done with it.

 First we have checked our database for any duplicates and we were lucky, as there wasn't any.

 Now we go to formatting.